avaframe/FlowPy/readme.md

 ## Input Files

-All input files need to be .asc or .tif files.
+All input raster files are required to be .asc or .tif files.
 All files need the same raster resolution, normal sizes are 5x5 or 10x10 meters.
 All Layers need the exact same extend.
 If not, the Code will give you feedback which layer is not accurate.